-Only 12 1/2 Km from the coast of Maine, Grand Manan Island is a convenient get-a-way!
+Only 12 1/2 Km from the coast of Maine, Grand Manan Island, Canada is a spectacular get-a-way!

 |Grand Manan is known as the